VMware Targets Digital Workplaces With Workspace ONE, AirWatch Updates

 The company said it is extending the "consumer simple, enterprise secure" Workspace ONE access control experience to more applications to unify application management across application types.

+"VMware has also put a lot of effort in the development of the end-user experience to have it resemble the same consumer experience as end-users would get from applications downloaded from popular app stores.
+The result is a consumer simple end-user experience with enterprise class security," Renu Upadhyay, director of product marketing, End-User Computing at VMware, told CMSWire.

-The company said the upgrades make it easier for IT to deliver unified access and single sign-on experience to intranet applications that use Kerberos or HTTP headers and richer conditional access capabilities.
+Upadhyay said the upgrades make it easier for IT to deliver unified access and single sign-on experience to intranet applications that use Kerberos or HTTP headers and richer conditional access capabilities.
 The updated Workspace ONE solution will enable a new single control plane across cloud, native and intranet applications and extend multi-factor authentication (MFA) to the Apple Watch.

 Updates to the AirWatch Unified Endpoint Management portfolio will enhance support for mobile (iOS and Android), desktops (Windows 10 and Macs), ruggedized and Internet of Things devices.
+Upadhyay continued:

+"With this release, new innovations in Workspace ONE will make it easier for IT to accelerate their digital workspace journey that will unify the silos of mobile and cloud applications that are proliferating in organizations and simplify the management and delivery of apps to end-users for IT.
+The updates help unify the way IT secures and manages endpoints while also offering end-users a consumer simple experience.
+From an adoption perspective, VMware is also making it easier for customers to buy and deploy the Workspace ONE solution with new pricing and packaging that we believe is a clear differentiator.
+With the new pricing and packaging options, we believe there is an option for probably every use case and every organization of any size."

-It is also streamlining Workspace ONE pricing and packaging to allow organizations to segment their users and "select the appropriate set of capabilities that aligns to their application and security needs."
+VMware is also streamlining Workspace ONE pricing and packaging to allow organizations to segment their users and "select the appropriate set of capabilities that aligns to their application and security needs."
 AirWatch 9.1 and updates to Workspace ONE are expected to be generally available this spring.